 The six steps were designed to provide a process for improving student learning and academic achievement.
-To achieve our mission of providing a high-quality K-8 education that closes theachievement gap and provides the academic foundation for future success, we will also use unique and innovative academic components to complement the Educational Model.
+To achieve our mission of equipping students with the academic skills needed to compete on a global level, we will also use unique and innovative academic components to complement the Educational Model.